DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Description**
- These options represent the Social Media channels that can be found in the `Contact Record Details Tile <https://disciple-tools.readthedocs.io/en/latest/Disciple_Tools_Theme/getting_started/contacts.html#details-tile>`_.
+ These options represent the Social Media channels that can be found in the :ref:`Contact Record Details Tile <c-details-tile>`.
 Add channels significant to the contacts in your field of work.

 Has the fields: